-QNB's Group Internal Audit Division ("GIAD") reports to the Group Audit and Compliance Committee of the Board of Directors.
-GIAD is headed by the GCAE and it comprises Domestic Audit, International Audit and IT Audit and Follow-Up teams as described below.
+QNB's Group Internal Audit Division ("GIAD") is functionally independent from the management of the Bank and reports directly to GBACC.
+GIAD is headed by the GCAE and comprises departments such as Domestic Audit, International Audit and IT Audit and Follow-Up teams as described below.

 The Domestic Audit Department covers Head Office operations and all areas of QNB's business in Qatar.
-It is staffed with members specialised in the relevant areas of the business, such as Retail, Corporate Banking and Credit, Treasury, Investments and Financial Control, Risk Management, Funds Management and Custody.
-All centralised services located in Qatar supporting the QNB Group's business across all jurisdictions are also audited as part of the domestic audit activity by functional specialists in the respective areas.
+It is staffed by auditors specialised in all relevant areas of the business, such as Retail, Corporate Banking and Credit, Private Banking, Treasury, Investments, Governance and Financial Control, Risk Management, Funds Management and Custody.
+All centralised services located in Qatar and those supporting the QNB Group's business across all jurisdictions are also audited as part of the domestic audit activity by functional specialists in the respective areas.
 Wholly-owned subsidiaries of the QNB Group, such as QNB Capital and QNB FS, are also covered by the Domestic Audit Department.

-The International Audit Department covers overseas branches, representative offices, subsidiaries and associates of the QNB Group in jurisdictions outside Qatar in conformity with management agreements, if any.
-GIAD performs oversight of the subsidiaries, particularly overseas subsidiaries, in conformity with corporate governance and applicable regulatory requirements.
+The International Audit Department covers overseas branches, subsidiaries and associates of the QNB Group in jurisdictions outside Qatar in conformity with regulatory and corporate governance requirements and management agreements, as applicable.